 On 24 February 1920 Adolf Hitler outlined the ’25 Point Programme’ of the German Workers’ Party, in which Jews were outlined as the racial enemies of the German people.

-On 14 July 1933 Hitler passes the Law to Prevent Hereditarily Diseased Offspring; the measure prohibited ‘undesirables’ from having children and mandates forced sterilization of certain physically or mentally impaired individuals.
+More than a decade later, in 1933, Hitler passed the Law to Prevent Hereditarily Diseased Offspring; the measure prohibited ‘undesirables’ from having children and mandates forced sterilization of certain physically or mentally impaired individuals.
 Approximately 2,000 anti-Jewish decrees (including the infamous Nuremberg Laws) would follow.

 History will forever condemn the inhumane slaughter of millions at the hands of the Nazi regime.
 Whilst deploring the racial discrimination of minorities such as the Jews (among many other groups), it remains crucial to understand why the Nazis thought such unrelenting barbarism was necessary.